-5.16.2 Power of Attorney/Deputy
+5.16.7 Power of Attorney/Enduring or Lasting Power of Attorney/Controller/Deputy

-Where the applicant has told VPB that they want an attorney to act for them, the attorney's details are provided to the VPB and the appointment letter should be sent to that person only.
+Where an applicant retains capacity and wants an attorney to act on their behalf, the attorney's details are provided to the Scheme and the appointment letter should be sent to that person only.
 However, it must be the applicant who attends any assessment.
-If the applicant attends alone then the assessment can go ahead if the they have capacity.
+If the applicant attends alone, then the assessment can go ahead if they retain capacity.